Doubly Stochastic Primal-Dual Coordinate Method for Bilinear Saddle-Point Problem: Extension with Block Coordinate Updates

 For this extension, the convergence results similar to Theorem~\ref{thm:conv_strong_astrsym_switch} and Theorem~\ref{thm:conv_strong_astrsym_switch_gap} can be easily derived with almost the same proof.
 We skip the proofs but directly state the results.
-To find a pair of primal-dual solutions for \eqref{eq:sdp_gen} which either has an $\epsilon$-distance to the optimal solution or has an $\epsilon$-primal-dual objective gap, the number of iterations Algorithm \ref{alg:aspdc_general} needs is
+To find a pair of primal-dual solutions for \eqref{eq:sdp_gen} which either has an $\epsilon$-distance to the optimal solution or has an $\epsilon$-primal-dual objective gap, the number of iterations Algorithm \ref{alg:aspdc_general} (with by \eqref{eq:y_update} and \eqref{eq:x_update} replaced by \eqref{eq:y_update_block} and \eqref{eq:x_update_block}) needs is

-\subsection{Matrix risk minimization}
+\subsection{Matrix Risk Minimization}

-In this section, we study the theoretical performance of B-DSPDC method when the block updating step \eqref{eq:y_update_block} or \eqref{eq:x_update_block} has a high computational cost due to operations like eigenvalue decomposition.
+In this section, we study the theoretical performance of DSPDC method when the block updating step \eqref{eq:y_update_block} or \eqref{eq:x_update_block} has a high computational cost due to eigenvalue decomposition.
 Let $\mathbb{S}_+^d$ be the set of $d\times d$ positive semi-definite matrices.
-The specific problem we consider is multiple-matrix risk minimization which is formulated as
+The problem we consider is a general multiple-matrix risk minimization which is formulated as

 where $\bbD_i^j$ is a $d\times d$ data matrix, $\phi_i$ is $(1/\gamma)$-smooth convex loss function applied to the linear prediction $\sum_{j=1}^p\langle\bbD_i^j, X_j\rangle$ and $\lambda$ is a regularization parameter.
 The associated saddle-point formulation of \eqref{eq:matrixerm} is